Dental Bridges In Portland, OR

 What Is a Dental Bridge?

 As with a composite resin bridge, a porcelain bridge spans the gap of a missing tooth or a couple of teeth.
 Porcelain crowns are placed on the healthy teeth on each side of the gap.
 These are the abutment teeth.
 The actual replacement tooth is an entire false porcelain tooth.
 This is called the pontic.
 The entire dental bridge is made from high-grade dental porcelain.
 These bridges are permanently fixed in place, and provide enduring strength and durability.

 Why Use Porcelain?

 At NW Heights Dental in Portland, we believe dental porcelain has the perfect combination of strength and appearance.
 Porcelain has a similar translucence to natural tooth enamel, absorbing some light and reflecting some light.
 Plus, porcelain is incredibly strong and highly resistant to staining.

 Benefits of a porcelain bridge

-Your two options for tooth replacement are bridges or dental implants.
+We offer dental implants and dental bridges at our Portland, OR office to replace missing teeth.
 Dental implants are the superior option, but they can be more expensive and their placement requires months.
 Porcelain bridges are a beautiful tooth replacement option.
 These are the reasons you’d choose a fixed porcelain bridge: